aztecrex/java-translatebot/POLISH.md

 - quick dispatch to second lambda
    - requires that we make a really small dispatcher jar
 - cannot remove language when only 1
-- marks message as edited even when no translation added
 - better landing page after authorizing
+- do not uses "In" in the message rewrite

 ## Done

 - do not cache anything
 - condense languages output
+- do not mark message as edited even when no translation added